illumos/sysroot/README.md

 page](https://github.com/illumos/sysroot/releases) for this repository.

 Release files will have names of the form:
-`illumos-sysroot-$MACH-$COMMIT-$DATE-$VERSION.tar.gz`.
+`illumos-sysroot-$MACH-$DATE-$COMMIT-$VERSION.tar.gz`.
 For example,
-`illumos-sysroot-i386-de6af22ae73b-20181213-v1.tar.gz` would be artefacts for x86 machines (32- and 64-bit) built from `illumos-gate` commit `de6af22ae73ba8d72672288621ff50b88f2cf5fd` which integrated on 13th
+`illumos-sysroot-i386-20181213-de6af22ae73b-v1.tar.gz` would be artefacts for x86 machines (32- and 64-bit) built from `illumos-gate` commit `de6af22ae73ba8d72672288621ff50b88f2cf5fd` which integrated on 13th
 December, 2018.
 The version number (e.g., `v1`) reflects the revision of the